Bselidio3/Portfolio-Website/README.md

- Personal Website
+# Personal Website

- Student Information
+## Student Information

-Name: Bea Bianca Selidio
+**Name:** Bea Bianca Selidio
-Course and Section: BS Information Technology - 3rd Year
+**Course and Section:** BS Information Technology - BSIT 3A

+---

- Project Description
+## Project Description

 This project is a simple personal website created as part of our HTML and CSS activity.
-The website introduces myself, presents my educational background, skills, hobbies and interests, projects, contact information, and career goals.
+The website introduces myself and presents my educational background, skills, hobbies and interests, projects, contact information, and career goals.

 The website was designed to provide a simple and organized way to